[Sir David Amess in the Chair]

 As I was saying, the Office for Product Safety and Standards must be given sufficient scope and resources to deal with issues of product safety.
 It must be independent and have real teeth to protect consumers and prevent dangerous products from doing them harm.
 The Minister will be interested to hear that the consumer organisation Which? has expressed concern and disappointment that the full overhaul and fundamental reform needed to stop unsafe goods from reaching or remaining in our homes does not appear to be on the table.
 Disappointingly, it seems that the new office has not engaged with consumer organisations such as Which?, which I am sure the Minister would agree has some standing and calibre.
 I wonder why that is, and how consumers would view that lack of engagement.
 What does it mean when an organisation of such status cannot get the new office to engage with it?
 Perhaps that is something the Minister could unblock.

-It seems a missed opportunity that the Office for Product Safety and Standards will apparently not address the systematic weaknesses in the existing enforcement framework, as set out by Which?, and it seems that no action is planned for the new office—Which? has expended considerable effort in trying to elicit such an action plan, but without success.
-This matter is fairly straightforward because we know about the ongoing failures in the product safety system, and recent product safety issues have brought into even greater focus questions about the adequacy of the current regulatory and enforcement system in the UK.
+It seems a missed opportunity that the Office for Product Safety and Standards will apparently not address the systematic weaknesses in the existing enforcement framework, as set out by Which?, and it seems that there is no action plan for the new office—Which? has expended considerable effort in trying to elicit such a plan, but without success.
+This matter is fairly straight- forward because we all know about the ongoing failures in the product safety system, and recent product safety issues have brought into even greater focus questions about the adequacy of the current regulatory and enforcement system in the UK.
 There are concerns about a lack of effective co-ordination and direction in the new office, and if local authorities have no regulatory enforcement staffing resource, that might be a big problem.
-We know how under pressure trading standards officers are locally, and their role is extremely important for safety in our community.
+We know how under pressure trading standards officers are locally, and their role is extremely important for safety in our communities.

 The OPSS must also consider product recall as part of its strategy—as the hon.
 Members for Makerfield (Yvonne Fovargue) and for Hampstead and Kilburn (Tulip Siddiq) pointed out, product recall has an average success rate of only 20%, and potentially, millions of unsafe products remain in unsuspecting homes.
 It must also consider online retail, as that must be held to the legal standards that apply to other forms of retail shopping and product safety—that point was also raised by the hon.
 Members for Makerfield and for Merthyr Tydfil and Rhymney.